 - Learning what tools and resources are available to you through NAR

-Registration Fee: $99 (includes session materials, breakfast and lunch on both days, and reception).
+Registration Fee: $99 (includes session materials, breakfast and lunch on both days, and dinner and/or reception).

-Hotel and Travel Costs: Hotel and travel costs are paid by the individual.
-NAR negotiates hotel rates in each city and tries to keep costs as low as possible for those attendees who travel.
+Hotel and Travel Costs: Hotel and travel costs are reserved and paid for by the individual.
+Please contact NAR for nearby hotels with negotiated room rates for 2018.

 Why We Vote